 How To Use Headphones On a Digital TV With No Headphone Jack

-How to Use Headphones on Your RV’s Digital TV
+How to Use Headphones on Your RV’s TV

 ANSWER: Hi Steve, the RCA type jack that you are talking about on your TV is called a Coaxial Digital Audio Output Jack.
-In order to use your Bose Headphones on this TV you are first going to have to convert the Digital Audio to Analog Audio by using a Digital Audio To Analog Audio Converter/Decoder.
+To use your Bose Headphones on this TV, you are first going to have to convert the Digital Audio to Analog Audio by using a Digital Audio To Analog Audio Converter/Decoder.

 You would then use a 3.5mm Stereo Female to RCA Male Y-Cable to hook up your headphones and the volume should be controlled by the headphones.

 both at home as well as when we are out RVing.
 One of the greatest advantages of Wireless Headphones is that you can watch TV or listen to music at the volume level you prefer without disturbing other people.
 Wireless Headphones

 are a great option if your RV has an outside entertainment center, by using the headphones, you will not disturb other campers.
 If you have more people that want to watch the TV, you can purchase extra pairs of headphones that can receive the headphone signal.

 Sennheiser RS120 On-Ear Wireless RF Headphones

 The headphones that I personally use and love are Sennheiser RS120 On-Ear Wireless RF Headphones